 Welcome!
 KOG light is a fast-paced, interactive skirmish battle game among KOGs: armored battlesuits ("Knight Operations Gear") armed with a variety of heavy weaponry ranging from automatic cannon to massive cleaving blades!
-A small skirmish between a handful of miniatures per side should take an hour or so.

 First Priorities

 Some units will specify rules or abilities that conflict with the core rules given above; where the rules conflict, a unit-specific rule has priority over the basic rules.